 But in fact a few athletic heroes have slipped through the net, snubbing the accepted post-playing career options of coaching, running a pub, pontificating on television, and alcoholism (or any combination of the above).

-Obviously this is a phenomenon that begins in the 20th century and the rise of the mass following of increasingly professional sport.
-FS Jackson was not a professional cricketer (I would not put his initials before his name otherwise), but at Yorkshire he was one of the finest players of the 1890s and early 1900s, captaining England several times.
-After a distinguished military and successful business career (which precluded him from cricket tours), ‘Jacker’ – who had once had Winston Churchill as his fag at Harrow – became Conservative MP for Howdenshire in 1915, serving as financial secretary to the War Office before becoming governor of Bengal (he survived an assassination attempt in 1932 by sidestepping and ducking the shots like a beamer just outside off stump).
+Obviously this is a phenomenon that begins in the 20th century with the rise of the mass following of increasingly professional sport.
+F.S.
+Jackson was not a professional cricketer (I would not put his initials before his name otherwise), but at Yorkshire he was one of the finest players of the 1890s and early 1900s, captaining England several times.
+After a distinguished military and successful business career (which precluded him from cricket tours), ‘Jacker’ – who had once had Winston Churchill as his fag at Harrow – became the Conservative MP for Howdenshire in 1915, serving as financial secretary to the War Office before becoming governor of Bengal (he survived an assassination attempt in 1932 by sidestepping and ducking the shots like a beamer just outside off stump).

 Cricket, which had Oxford and Cambridge University to act as virtual finishing schools for future England stars, naturally had a class of player that could slip sideways into politics – Alec Douglas-Home represented Middlesex among a number of first-class teams – though it has also produced some near-misses.

 Another sport known as a bastion of Corinthian amateurism, athletics, has had more luck getting its practitioners on to the green benches.
 It is not that long, of course, since Olympic gold-medallist Sebastian Coe was MP for Falmouth and Camborne before becoming William Hague’s chief of staff as Conservative leader.
 Before him, Chris Chataway went from breaking the 5,000-metre world record, setting the pace for Roger Bannister’s four-minute mile and being voted the first BBC Sports Personality of the Year to becoming Tory MP for Lewisham North in 1959 (when his fellow ITN newscaster Robin Day lost for the Liberals in Hereford) and a decade later in Chichester.
-He introduced commercial radio as Minister for Posts and Telecommunication and spoke out strongly against racism, calling for a sporting boycott of South Africa in his maiden speech.
-He was also working at Guinness in the 1950s when he suggested as editor for their proposed Book of Records former Scottish international runner and future unsuccessful Conservative candidate in Orpington, Norris McWhirter.
+He introduced commercial radio as minister for posts and telecommunication and spoke out strongly against racism, calling for a sporting boycott of South Africa in his maiden speech.
+He was also working at Guinness in the 1950s when he suggested they appoint as editor for their proposed Book of Records former Scottish international runner and future unsuccessful Conservative candidate in Orpington, Norris McWhirter.

 More famous as the brief leader of the Liberal Democrats, Menzies Campbell held the British 100-metre sprint record for seven years, while novelist and perjurer Jeffrey Archer ran for Great Britain before his political career.